Davidyang117/paychains-program-library/docs/src/stake-pool/cli.md

 Max Number of Validators: 1000
 ```

-### Deposit SOL
+### Deposit PAY

-Stake pools accept SOL deposits directly from a normal SOL wallet account, and
+Stake pools accept PAY deposits directly from a normal PAY wallet account, and
 in exchange mint the appropriate amount of pool tokens.

 ```console